-As a kid, I was competitive, relentlessly aggressive when getting good grades, being the best at everything.
+As a kid, I was competitive, relentlessly aggressive when getting good grades, and being the best at everything.
 I needed to excel.
 And I did.
 I was destined to be something.

-That didn't happen for reasons that I won't write here.
+That didn’t happen for reasons that I won’t write about here.
 But that drive, the competitiveness to be great and be on top of my game, never died.